This page is sponsored by:

 Cover for Criswell's 1969 book Criswell Predicts

-Born Jerome Criswell in Indiana in August 1907, Criswell got his start as a newscaster in New York radio.
-He began making predictions just to fill up air time, but the radio station was flooded with phone calls from listeners.
+Born Jeron Criswell King in Indiana on August 18, 1907, Criswell got his start as a newscaster in New York radio.
+He began making predictions just to fill up air time, and the radio station was flooded with phone calls from listeners.
 That was the birth of Criswell the psychic.
 He later did some stage work with Mae West, who became Criswell's lifelong friend.
-He also became quite popular on television in the 1950s, and wrote several books.
-He passed away at the age of 75 in October 1982.
+He also became quite popular on television in the 1950s and 1960s, appearing on The Jack Paar Show and The Tonight Show a number of times, and in addition he wrote several books.
+Criswell passed away at age 75 on October 4, 1982 and was survived by his wife, former burlesque queen Halo Meadows (1905-1985).

 Dolores Fuller